fmazzant/RestClient/README.md

 The goal of RestClient is to enable developers to easily connect to any server in a really easy way.
 Just define your Data Transfer Object (Dto) and start playing with the client!

-That may look something like this and use Build() method to create a RestBuilder from Rest:
+Use Build() method to create a RestBuilder from Rest:

 ```c#
 var rest = Rest.Build();